-Greenhouse gases like carbon dioxide and methane are largely transparent to visible light but absorb infrared light very well.
+Greenhouse gases such as carbon dioxide and methane are largely transparent to visible light but absorb infrared light very well.
 Just like the jacket you wear on a cold day, they slow the rate at which Earth loses heat to space, increasing Earth's surface temperature.
 Not all greenhouse gases are created equal, and some are more effective at slowing heat loss than others.

 Global Warming Potential